 Derbyshire Carers Association is delighted to announce that Blythe House Hospice has successfully achieved the Carer Friendly Employer Quality Mark.
-This recognition highlights the Hospice’s ongoing commitment to understanding, recognising, and supporting unpaid carers within its workforce.
+This recognition highlights the Hospice’s ongoing commitment to understanding, recognising, and supporting unpaid Carers within its workforce.

 The Carer Friendly Employer Quality Mark is awarded to organisations that demonstrate excellence in supporting employees who have caring responsibilities outside of their professional roles.
-Blythe House Hospice has implemented a range of initiatives to foster a supportive working environment for unpaid carers, ensuring they feel valued and understood.
+Blythe House Hospice has implemented a range of initiatives to foster a supportive working environment for unpaid Carers, ensuring they feel valued and understood.

 Some of the key initiatives introduced by the Hospice include:

-• Training Workplace Carer Champions: A dedicated team of Carer Champions has been trained to provide guidance, advice, and support to colleagues who are also unpaid carers.
+• Training Workplace Carer Champions: A dedicated team of Carer Champions has been trained to provide guidance, advice, and support to colleagues who are also unpaid Carers.

 • New Carers Policy: The Hospice as introduced a new policy outlining the support available to employees with caring responsibilities, ensuring they have the necessary flexibility and resources.

-• Updated Leave Policy: Existing leave policies have been reviewed and updated to include paid carers leave.
+• Updated Leave Policy: Existing leave policies have been reviewed and updated to include paid Carers leave.

 • Recruitment Procedure Review: Recruitment processes have been revised to include questions about caring responsibilities on application forms.

-• Induction Process Review: The Hospice's induction process has been updated to include carer awareness and available support.
+• Induction Process Review: The Hospice's induction process has been updated to include Carer awareness and available support.

 • Peer-to-Peer Support Network: Workplace support has been set up in the form of drop-ins to encourage connection, shared experiences, and practical advice among colleagues facing similar challenges.